Appearance

 - Stop-loss and take-profit orders remain active on the broker.

-- Breakeven stop losses remain in place.
+- Breakeven stop losses that were already applied remain in place.

 Frontend Synchronization State